Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

 We had to get through the web that surrounded us if we were to escape the fire.
 Should I ditch my explosives, so we could move faster?
 Are we going to die in a fire our fellow soldiers started?
 Not exactly the heroic battlefield death I had imagined.

-On our knees with the flames licking dangerously close behind us; together we broke through with bare hands and bayonets the triple canopy of wait a minute and thatched vines, thickets, brambles of prickly pear cactus, and anthills into a maze of banyan tree roots while struggling to maintain my M-16 that tangled with every conceivable obstacle.
+On our knees with the flames licking dangerously close behind us; together we broke through with bare hands and bayonets the triple canopy of wait a minute vines, thickets, brambles of prickly pear cactus, and anthills into a maze of banyan tree roots while struggling to maintain my M-16 that tangled with every conceivable obstacle.

 Helmets, canteens, grenades, clips of 5.56 ammo, and C-rations gave way as we lost our footing in the soft-sandy dirt, stumbled, fell, and rolled 15 meters until we landed into precious water.

 My patient and I were in the comfort and safety of cool water, marvelous H20, liquid gold — our savior.
-I wallowed like a pig in mud, reveling in a foot cool water, nursing my pain.
+I wallowed like a pig in mud, reveling in a foot of cool water, nursing my pain.
 My tape recorder lay submerged, in the bed of the stream, and I didn’t care.

 Sooner than I could fathom, LZ fire under control, came the most beautiful sound.
 Finer than an Elvis ballad, sweeter than Marty’s voice, more soothing than Momma humming a gospel tune; the unmistakable thumping of a Huey — a Dustoff chopping through dense air over the jungle, rushing to relieve me and my patient from pain.